 Step 3.
 Restart your computer.

 Before you start this process please back-up your files to avoid losing them.
-If backing up files still causes your hard drive not responding, we recommend you use iMyFone AnyRecover to retrieve inaccessible data.
+If backing up files still causes your hard drive not responding, we recommend using AnyRecover to retrieve inaccessible data.

 AnyRecover is a top data recovery tool that recovers all your data quickly and easily without any data loss.
-It’s second to none.
-You don’t need to be tech-savvy because it is easy to use.
+It is capable of addressing all data loss scenarios: emptied trash, accidentally deleted data, partition error, system crash and corrupted/formatted device, etc.